OZLabun-UT/LPARAG/COMMANDS.md

     * "Use your general knowledge"
     * Save all logs
     * Most relevant 20 papers not just 2
+    * Fix knowledge base resync to reload data sources
+    * Fix paper upload to register new buckets as data sources

     Done:
     * Save conversations to the side for people to flip back and forth